 Lindsay Adams is a teaching artist, playwright, director, coffee addict, and lover of all things theatrical.
 She graduated from the University of Missouri-Kansas City with a BA in English and a minor in theatre.
 She has acted and directed around the Kansas City area.
 Her stage writing has been featured at Potluck Productions, Kansas City Fringe Festival, Fishtank Performance Studio, and Barn Player's 6x10 Playwriting Festival.
 She is currently a contributing writer for KCMetropolis and often stage manages for the Midwest Dramatist Center.

 Kevin Albert has been a teaching artist for The Coterie Theatre since 2008.
 He has appeared on many Kansas City stages.
 He was last seen on The Coterie stage in their production of Frindle.
-When he isn’t on stage Kevin is the Assistant Box Office Manager at The Coterie.
-He is also a singer, director, and writer.
-He is inspired everyday by the excitement, energy, and dedication of his students.
+He is also a singer, director, and writer who is inspired everyday by the excitement, energy, and dedication of his students.

 Damron Russel Armstrong returns to Kansas City after a busy year which started with Rhode Island’s 2013 Best Production - Rent!
 At The Coterie, his credits include The Wiz, Once On This Island, and Geppetto and Son, among many others.

 Zachary Andrews is a graduate of the UMKC acting program who has appeared on The Coterie's stage in the one-man production of Dracula: The Journal of Jonathan Harker and as Randy in The Outsiders.
 Zachary has performed his way across the country and back again with companies including Riverside Theater, The Colorado Shakespeare Festival, Western Washington Summer Theater, Kansas City Rep, and The Denver Center Theatre Company.